-Duro-Last is a rubberized roofing membrane designed for use in commercial, industrial, and residential roofing applications.
+Duro-Last roofing is a rubberized roofing membrane designed for use in commercial, industrial, and residential roofing applications.
 The membrane is formed by laminating scrim (threads for re-enforcement) between two layers of PVC or poly vinyl chloride.
 The result is a tough and durable flat roofing membrane that when installed correctly it will keep a building or structure water tight for either 12, 20, or 25 years

 1. Where is Duro-Last used?

 Duro-Last is a very versatile product and performs well in a variety of commercial settings such as restaurants, commercial buildings and shopping centers, schools and hospitals.
 Duro-Last is usually installed on roofs that are low slope with very little pitch or completely flat.
 It is used in new construction but more commonly used in re-roofing projects because of the lay over technology that drastically cuts cost of the new roof and speeds of the installation time.
 Duro-Last can also be installed over top of buildings with metal roofs as an alternative to metal roof coating.

 Duro-Last is sold to its group of certified dealers/installers by sq. ft. and the price per sq. ft. is determined by the thickness or mil. of the membrane.
 The most common mil or thickness of Duro-Last is 40 mil but the membrane also comes in a 50 mil, 60 mil, and 80 mil.
 The price increases with the mil or thickness not only because it is more material but also because the warranties correspond to the thickness of the roofing membrane being installed.
 A 40 mil membrane comes with the standard 15 year warranty but 50 mil and 60 mil come with a 20 year guarantee.
 Flat roofing projects that require 25 year warranty must use the 80 mil membrane and meet additional manufacturer specs before the warranty is issued.